cat-loverrr/Asessment-Task-2-Object-Oriented-Design-Project/DOCUMENTATION.md

 ### Advanced Gameplay
 # PUT IN EXTRA RULES

-### Must include:
-- *Explanation* of game balance
-- *Identification* of at least one unfair advantage and a proposed solution to fix it
 - *A modelled **structure chart***
 ## Part E - Interface and Card Design (5 marks)
 ![alt text](card_design.png)